• Appliances

-You won’t be able to make a claim until they’re registered, so make sure you do this as soon as possible once you’ve taken out a plan.
+You won’t be able to make a claim until any boiler on your plan is registered, so make sure you do this as soon as possible once you’ve taken out a plan.

 • Boiler cover doesn’t start until 14 days after registration

-It’ll only take a few minutes and ensures that your records are up to date in the event of a home emergency or appliance breakdown.
+It’ll only take a few minutes and ensures that your records are up to date in the event of a home emergency breakdown.

 To register your boiler, all we need is your: